josehu07/madkv/README.md

 * `justmod/`: project-specific Justfiles to be included as modules
 * `refcli/`: a dummy client that demonstrates the stdin/out workloads interface
 * `runner/`: a multi-functional KV testing & benchmarking utility
-* `scripts/`: helper scripts for plotting, report generation, & grading
+* `sumgen/`: helper scripts for plotting & report generation
 * `src/` or any other directory name to your liking: source code of your KV store server and client

 Students will implement their KV store server and clients under some subdirectory (e.g., `src/`) in any language of their choice, and add proper invocation commands to project-specific Justfiles for automation.
 We recommend students get familiar with the basics of the [`just` tool](https://github.com/casey/just).